callowayproject/bump-my-version/docsrc/reference/configuration.md

 ### `allow_dirty`

+::: field-list
+    required
-:required: No
+    :   No

-:default: `False` (Don't do anything if there are uncommitted changes)
+    default
+    :   `False`

+    type
-:type: boolean
+    :   boolean

+    command line option
-:command line option: `--allow-dirty | --no-allow-dirty`
+    :   `--allow-dirty | --no-allow-dirty`

+    environment var
-:environment var: `BUMPVERSION_ALLOW_DIRTY`
+    :   `BUMPVERSION_ALLOW_DIRTY`

-Bump-my-version's default behavior is to abort if the working directory is dirty.
+Bump-my-version's default behavior is to abort if the working directory has uncommitted changes.
 This is to protect you from releasing unversioned files and/or overwriting unsaved changes.

 ### `commit`

+::: field-list
+    required
-:required: No
+    :   No

+    default
-:default: `False` (Don't create a commit)
+    :   `False` (Don't create a commit)

+    type
-:type: boolean
+    :   boolean

+    command line option
-:command line option: `--commit | --no-commit`
+    :   `--commit | --no-commit`

+    environment var
-:environment var: `BUMPVERSION_COMMIT`
+    :   `BUMPVERSION_COMMIT`

 Whether to create a commit using git or Mercurial.